istio/istio.io/content/en/news/releases/1.7.x/announcing-1.7/_index.md

 process, along with automatic certificate rotation.](https://github.com/istio/istio/issues/24554)

-For example, you might have a Kubernetes cluster hosting stateless web services (Frontends) that serve data coming from stateful databases (Backends) running in VMs outside of Kubernetes.
-You'd still like to encrypt the Frontends' accesses to these Backends with mTLS.
+For example, you might have a Kubernetes cluster hosting stateless web services (frontends) that serve data coming from stateful databases (backends) running in VMs outside of Kubernetes.
+You'd still like to encrypt the frontends' accesses to these backends with mTLS.
 With this change, you can easily do that.
-Furthermore, this is done in a "zero trust" manner, where the compromise of one Frontend or Backend doesn't allow the impersonation or compromise of the others, because the bootstrapping and certificate rotation is following best practices.
+Furthermore, this is done in a "zero trust" manner, where the compromise of one frontend or backend doesn't allow the impersonation or compromise of the others, because the bootstrapping and certificate rotation is following best practices.

 We also extended istioctl to be able to [validate the proxy's status]({{<github_blob>}}/releasenotes/notes/psfile.yaml) for